Asset loans for businesses and individuals

 What is collateral?

 To secure an asset loan, you will be asked to provide collateral or surety for the loan.
-This can be anything you own that has a cash value, including your vehicle, property, jewelry, or equipment.
-The lender will value your asset and lend you an amount in accordance to its worth.
+This can be anything you own that has a cash value, including your vehicle, property, jewellery, or equipment.
+The lender will value your asset and lend you an amount in accordance with its worth.

 If you default on the loan payments, the lender can resell the collateral and use it to recover the money loaned to you.
 This ensures that the borrower has more reason to pay off their loan on time.

 Loans that are secured by collateral may be available at a lower interest rate as opposed to unsecured loans.

 Most asset loan lenders will accept various types of assets including:

 - Small, but valuable, movable assets – moved, such as luxury watches, gold, diamonds, antiques, and artwork.

 - Vehicles – keep in mind that you may not use your vehicle while taking out a loan against it.